What is an ELD?

 What does an ELD do?

-Any driving that is recorded by the hardware must be assigned to a driver, or it becomes Unidentified Driving Records which the carrier must manage and account for.
+Any driving that is recorded by the hardware must be assigned to a driver, or it becomes Unidentified Driving Records which the motor carrier must manage and account for.

 How much does an ELD cost?